-Q & A: Drug Interactions, Herbal Dosages and More
+Q & A: Side Effects, Herbal Dosages and More

-Q: How can you claim there are no drug interactions when taking Maty’s Cough Syrups, especially since you include herbs and spices such as turmeric or clove?
+Q: How can you claim there are no side effects when taking Maty’s Cough Syrups, especially since you include herbs and spices such as turmeric or clove?

 Think of it this way.
 Let’s say you bought a salad dressing or a topping for your ice cream.
-Would you see warning labels on their packages about drug interactions or side effects?
-Since our cough syrups are similar to food-based products, we don’t need warning labels about drug interactions or side effects either.
+Would you see warning labels on their packages about side effects?
+Since our cough syrups are similar to food-based products, we don’t need warning labels about side effects.
 It’s that simple!

 Q: If you use herbs, isn’t Maty’s considered an herbal remedy?
 What’s the difference?